Minimally Invasive Solutions for Enlarged Prostate (BPH)

 PAE is designed to:

-Be performed in an outpatient setting by an interventional radiologist
+Be performed in an outpatient setting by an interventional radiologist.

-Provide relief without the need for surgical excision or removal of tissue
+Provide relief without the need for surgical excision or removal of tissue.

-Interventional Radiologist Guidance: An interventional radiologist uses X-ray guidance to insert a thin, flexible catheter (a small tube) into an artery, usually in the groin or wrist.
+Advanced Guidance: An interventional radiologist uses X-ray guidance to insert a thin, flexible catheter (a small tube) into an artery, usually in the groin or wrist.

 Prostate Shrinkage: The reduced blood supply causes the prostate to shrink, relieving pressure on the urethra and improving urinary symptoms.